ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 ```
 Here we're creating a stack of iterators and iterating through that over and over.
 When we reach the end of an iterator it is removed from the stack.
 This results in request 1 being processed, then request 2, then request 1 again, and so on until we get a result from one of them.
 At that point we remove it from the stack and continue with the other.

-When we run this code we see that request 2 finishes first because it has less waits before the result.
+When we run this code we see that request 2 finishes first because it has less `WAIT`s before the result.

 This is interesting but not entirely useful.
-Lists are great for sequences of data but there's no way to add any logic to it.
+Lists are great for sequences of data but there's no way to run any logic between data.

 ### Generators: Iterators that run code

 Enter generators.
 Generators are functions that behave has iterators using the `yield` statement.
 When they run, their code acts like code in a function.
 When a `yield` is used though the function pauses and a value is sent back to the code that invoked the generator.
-The generator function can then be reactivated and it will pick back up at the yield and run like a normal function again.
+The generator function can then be reactivated, picking back up at the yield and continuing as normal.

 Let's take a quick crash course through generators by looking at a couple of examples.